TipsForGIS/jupyter-from-venv/README.md

 # Intorduction

-This is a shell script that enables a venv environment to run on Jupyter Lab assuming you have Juptery Lab installed on your machine.
+This is a shell script that enables a `venv` environment to run on `Jupyter Lab` assuming you have `Python` and `Juptery Lab` installed on your machine.
 Basically the script will create a `venv` folder in your Python project folder.
-Then the script will activate your venv folder and make it ready for use in a running Jupyter Lab session on your default browser.
+Then the script will activate your venv folder and make it ready for use in a running `Jupyter Lab` session on your default browser.

 # Preparation